 On the other end of the spectrum, carpenters sometimes work in cold temperatures.
 In order to prevent cold stress, carpenters should dress appropriately, take frequent breaks in a heated spot, and drink warm beverages.
 It’s important to also pay attention to the wind chill, which can make cold temperatures extremely hazardous.

 No matter what season it is, carpenters who work outdoors should pay attention to the weather.
 Having access to a weather app can help immensely.

 Carpenters who work at heights are susceptible to sustaining a fall injury.
 Fall injuries aren’t always caused when falling from high off the ground, however.
 About 60% of elevated falls are from a height of 10 feet or less.
 These kinds of injuries include broken bones, bruises, head trauma, and even death.
 In most cases, when working at heights, falls are preventable.

 Some safety precautions carpenters should make when working at heights include:

 - Use the correct tools for the job

 - Use safety precautions when climbing up and down ladders

 Before completing a job that is up off the ground, carpenters should always discuss it with their co-workers and come up with a plan that involves using the right safety equipment and the correct kinds of tools for the job.

 Carpenters who want to protect themselves should take these health and safety issues seriously.
 If an injury does occur, it’s important to seek medical help right away.
+You must attend quick working at heights training by a good training provider.
 Always using safety equipment can prevent the risk of getting certain illnesses caused by toxic elements and other pollutants.
 There are also apps that carpenters can use to help them know how to work safely.
 Some of these apps help workers know what to do if first aid is necessary.
 Other apps help carpenters take a variety of safety precautions, such as positioning ladders correctly, practicing correct ergonomics, and saving them from dangerous noise levels.